wolfgangasdf/iqp-book/se-qho.md

 But how do we get the quantum into light waves?

 This is described by the **second quantization**, where wave fields also become quantized, for instance, by deriving a model where an electromagnetic field can be excited with a single photon.
-At the heart of this quantization is the Quantum Harmonic Oscillator, which plays a central role in Quantum Field Theory (QFT).
+At the heart of this quantization is the Quantum Harmonic Oscillator that we have just studied, and it plays a central role in Quantum Field Theory (QFT).
 A quantum field (like the electromagnetic field) can be described as an infinite collection of independent quantum harmonic oscillators!
 In this model, the creation and annihilation operators you've already seen can be used to add or remove discrete energy packets and each of these packets is a single photon!
 You may see the creation and annihilation operators in many more places - expressing fields, particle states, and even defining Hamiltonians.

-Currently, we think that the 2nd quantization is essential to build quantum machines which can do something really exciting.
+Currently, we think that the 2nd quantization is essential to build quantum machines which can bring about really exciting new technologies.

 ```{code-cell} ipython3
 :tags: [hide-input, remove-output]